jaimecgomezz/persistence/README.md

 Responsible for transforming the Operation results into the format expected by the Repository consumer.

-For example, [Active Record](https://guides.rubyonrails.org/active_record_basics.html) automatically transforms the results into [Models](https://guides.rubyonrails.org/active_record_basics.html#creating-active-record-models), so rather than having plain hashes, you get Class instances that expose not only attributes but also behavior.
+For example, [Active Record](https://guides.rubyonrails.org/active_record_basics.html) automatically transforms the results into [Models](https://guides.rubyonrails.org/active_record_basics.html#creating-active-record-models), so instead of having plain hashes, you get Class instances that expose not only attributes but also behavior.

-We'd like to have a similar experience, thus the Transformer concept arrived.
-It also follows, as mostly anything within the project really, the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle).
-It receives the Operation result and returns them in whichever recipient we'd like.
+We proposed th Transformer as the responsible for this specific task.
+It follows, as mostly anything within the project really, the [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle), receiving results from the Operation and returning them in whichever recipient of form we want.

-Any Repository uses the [Unit Transformer](https://github.com/jaimecgomezz/persistence/blob/0322ac482f5dacc5525265f64d33b179e6336028/lib/persistence/transformers/unit_transformer.rb) by default, which simply receives and returns the Operation result.
-This is also a conscious decision, inspired by the [identity](https://ramdajs.com/docs/#identity) method from [Ramda.js](https://ramdajs.com/) and the [Null Object Pattern](https://en.wikipedia.org/wiki/Null_object_pattern).
+Every Repository uses the [Unit Transformer](https://github.com/jaimecgomezz/persistence/blob/0322ac482f5dacc5525265f64d33b179e6336028/lib/persistence/transformers/unit_transformer.rb) by default, which simply receives and returns the Operation result.
+This is a decision inspired by the [identity](https://ramdajs.com/docs/#identity) method from [Ramda.js](https://ramdajs.com/) and the [Null Object Pattern](https://en.wikipedia.org/wiki/Null_object_pattern).

 ### Entity